readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 4: The General Formula for Capital ###

 The form of simple commodity circulation is $C-M-C$.
-The form of *capital* is Money-Commodity-Money ($M-C-M$): value is the expressed purpose.
+The form of *capital* is money-commodity-money ($M-C-M$): value is the expressed purpose.
 This form would be a mere tautology if M at the beginning was the same as at the end.
 The only sensible movement is *$M-C-M'$* money becoming more money, value generating surplus-value.
 Still, the beginning and the end is the same: money.
 This was not the case with $C-M-C$ where the first and last commodity were different.
-In itself
-$M-C-M'$ has no limit.
-The bearer of the movement $M-C-M'$ is a capitalist and
-$M-C-M'$ the general formula of capital.
+In itself $M-C-M'$ has no limit.
+The bearer of the movement $M-C-M'$ is a capitalist and $M-C-M'$ the general formula of capital.

 ### Chapter 5: Contradictions in the General Formula ###

 $M-C-M'$ seems to fly in the face of the laws of commodity exchange where equal exchanges for equal. $M' = M + m$ cannot come from circulation.
-At the same time,
-$M' = M + m$ cannot come about separated from circulation.
-A commodity producer can produce value on her own, but she cannot produce surplus-value m.
-That is, if M is ought to be reason for M' then this reason cannot be separated from circulation.
-“Capital cannot therefore arise from circulation, and it is equally impossible for it to arise apart from circulation.
-It must have its, origin both in circulation and not in circulation.”
-(268)
+At the same time, $M' = M + m$ cannot come about separated from circulation.
+A commodity producer can produce value on her own, but she cannot produce surplus-value
+$m$.
+That is, if $M$ is ought to be reason for $M'$ then this reason cannot be separated from circulation.

+> 268:2 Capital cannot therefore arise from circulation, and it is equally
+> impossible for it to arise apart from circulation.
+It must have its, origin
+> both in circulation and not in circulation.

 ### Chapter 6: The Sale and Purchase of Labour-Power ###

 The apparent contradiction is resolved by the purchase of a special commodity:
 *labour-power*.
 Labour-power, the ability to work, can be bought on the market.
 The value of this commodity is determined by the amount of socially-necessary labour to reproduce it, like for other commodities.
 Once it is bought it can made to produce more value than is needed to reproduce it.
 The use-value of labour-power is that it can create value.
 The riddle of surplus-value is solved.
 A money owner must find *free workers* on the market.
 Free in a double sense: free to sell their labour-power and free from